georgeflanagin/anagrammatic/README.md

 `dictbuilder.py` --- Converts a white-space delimited file of "words" to a pickle of a dict where the keys are integers and the values are tuples of the words that map to the key.
+The output also contains a pickle that represents the mapping of letters to prime numbers.

 `urdecorators.py` --- Contains the `@trap` decorator to assist with debugging.

-`sloppytree.py` --- A general purpose data structure derived from Python's `dict` that creates for a very flexible n-ary tree.
+`sloppytree.py` --- A general purpose data structure derived from Python's `dict` that creates a flexible n-ary tree.

 `urlogger.py` --- A wrapper around Python's `logging` module that makes it quite a bit easier to use, or at least it is harder to make mistakes.